-We are also insured to our eyeballs, with general liability, cargo, auto, workers compensation, and a general umbrella policy.
+We are also bonded and insured to our eyeballs, with general liability, cargo, auto, workers compensation, and a general umbrella policy.
 This is a very large expense for us, but an important one in our profession.
 Many other moving companies are not insured and may leave you in the lurch in the case of damage, or worse, an injury.
 Be careful out there and remember to ask for proof of insurance before booking a move.

 If your building requires adding them to our insurance policy as an “Additional Insured”, please let us know at least 2 weeks ahead of the move date.
 Most buildings do not require this.

 We are also accredited by the Better Business Bureau.